openlibhums/memory-alpha/content/support/guides/workflow-editor-review.md

 There are two ways reviews can be made available:

-Individually, by clicking on **View**, then toggling the review visibility switch and then pressing **Save**.
+* Individually, by clicking on **View**, then toggling the review visibility switch and then pressing **Save**.
-‘In bulk’ when making a decision, after clicking on **Make a decision**.
+* 'In bulk' when making a decision, after clicking on **Make a decision**.
 On this screen (for more information, see Decision helper <!-- missing hyperlink -->), you will see all completed reviews in a column with a toggle detailing whether the review is visible to the author.

 #### Controlling individual review answers
 In addition to making the overall review available for authors to read, you can also control the individual form answers.
 This option is available on the individual review pages, under **Answer visibility**.